Automotive night vision

 An automotive night vision system uses a thermographic camera to increase a driver's perception and seeing distance in darkness or poor weather beyond the reach of the vehicle's headlights.
+Automotive night vision systems generally rely on infrared sensors, which detect energy on the infrared spectrum.
+This allows the vehicle to perceive heat signatures from pedestrians and animals in dark conditions.
 Such systems are offered as optional equipment on certain premium vehicles.
+Incorporating night vision technology adds to the growing complexity of modern vehicles.
+These systems require Electronic Control Units (ECUs) to process the raw data, which then must be integrated into the vehicle's existing data networks to function reliably with the engine and powertrain.
 The technology was first introduced in the year 2000 on the Cadillac Deville.
 This technology is based on the night vision devices (NVD), which generally denotes any electronically enhanced optical devices operate in three modes: image enhancement, thermal imaging, and active illumination.
 The automotive night vision system is a combination of NVDs such as infrared cameras, GPS, Lidar, and Radar, among others to sense and detect objects.
+Recent advancements have expanded automotive thermal imaging beyond driver displays, and are now being included in the sensor suites of autonomous vehicles and Advanced Driver Assistance Systems (ADAS).